bbauska/LFS171x/README.md

 ![image](https://user-images.githubusercontent.com/41387907/138567204-200dc8b5-a140-4b7f-b649-020c862c0181.png)

 #### Blockchain Decision Path
-The following diagram provides generalized, high-level decision points about when to use or not to use blockchain technology for your business.
+The above diagram provides generalized, high-level decision points about when to use or not to use blockchain technology for your business.

 #### Hyperledger Community
 The development of the Hyperledger projects is led by a diverse group of technical, open source contributors.
 We are always looking for help to build an open source ecosystem of business blockchain technologies.
 If you are interested in contributing to and learning from the community, we welcome you to join the Hyperledger effort.